sourceincite/sourceincite.github.io/_posts/0000-00-00-busting-ciscos-beans-hardcoding-your-way-to-hell.md

 /*    */ }
 ```

-<p markdown="1" class="cn">The `com.cisco.dcbu.lib.afw.TrustedClientTokenValidator` class sets up a static initializer with an initialized `Cipher` instance using a hardcoded key `s91zEQmb305F!90a`.
-When the `TrustedClientTokenValidator.isValid` method is called, the code attempts to base64 decode the provided token and decrypt it using the static key.</p>
+The `com.cisco.dcbu.lib.afw.TrustedClientTokenValidator` class sets up a static initializer with an initialized `Cipher` instance using a hardcoded key `s91zEQmb305F!90a`.
+When the `TrustedClientTokenValidator.isValid` method is called, the code attempts to base64 decode the provided token and decrypt it using the static key.

-<p markdown="1" class="cn">This is stored into a byte array and the last 10 bytes are extracted and parsed as a Long.
+This is stored into a byte array and the last 10 bytes are extracted and parsed as a Long.
 A `lowerBound` Long value is created from the current time in milliseconds -15 seconds.
-If we supply a value that is greater than the `lowerBound` but less than the current time then we can return `true` and subsequently return from `RestSecurityInterceptor.doTokenValidation` safely.</p>
+If we supply a value that is greater than the `lowerBound` but less than the current time then we can return `true` and subsequently return from `RestSecurityInterceptor.doTokenValidation` safely.

-<p markdown="1" class="cn">Once we return out of `RestSecurityInterceptor.doTokenValidation` we are still faced with another hurdle on line *[99]* which is the call to `IdentityManager.isAdmin`.</p>
+Once we return out of `RestSecurityInterceptor.doTokenValidation` we are still faced with another hurdle on line *[99]* which is the call to `IdentityManager.isAdmin`.

 ```java
 /*  98 */         if (method.isAnnotationPresent(com.cisco.dcbu.sm.common.annotation.AdminAccess.class) &&